sliscak/ideas/list.md

 39. Append for 29. and 37.
   For the NARS to NARSESE(and backward) parser/translator: we could store the example pairs into a file and use the RetriBert(transformer model) as parser/translator, RetriBert would search for the most similar examples in the file and use them as reference/part of input for itself(use them as part of it's input).
 40. A trasnformer based web scraper?
+41. Make a big dataset of narsese-english and english-narsese pairs and use them to train the parser/translator(see 29.)